freespace/xadow-watch/README.md

 install the `seeeduino` vendor files in the `v1.6.3` directory in [Files_For_Seeed_Main_Board](https://github.com/freespace/Files_For_Seeed_Main_Board).

+Battery logging will reduce run time by around 20 minutes due to use of ADC.

 # Module API

 There is an informal module C API which is as follows: